rustam-python/concert-picker-bot/README.md

 telegram_chat_id=your_tg_chat_id

 [DataBase]
-; If you are using SQLite just leave it empty. username password host
+; If you are using SQLite3 just leave it empty. username password host